 Of all the foods loved by students, there are few more popular than pizza, and rightly so.
 Even aside from its delicious combination of flavours, pizza has numerous advantages for students:

 - It's ideal for sharing with friends

 - It's good both hot and cold, so it provides handy leftovers

 - It's perfectly acceptable to eat at any time of day (yes, even at breakfast time – some might say especially at breakfast time)

 Although it's fair to say that most pizzas are somewhere on the delicious scale (or at least not far off), it is nice to go out and have a real pizza in a sit-down restaurant, so here are some of our suggestions for London students.

 Probably the "swankiest" restaurant in this list, Pizza East is typically Shoreditch – very distinctive and stylish-looking.
-It's about a mile from our brand-new Aldgate location, so it's certainly worth a look if you're an Aldgater, or if you just happen to be in the area.
+It's about a mile from Pure Aldgate, so it's certainly worth a look if you're an Aldgater, or if you just happen to be in the area.

 With 11 different winning pizza combinations to choose from, you can keep it simple with the trusty combination of mozzarella, tomato and basil, or you can go a bit more complex (i.e. veal meatballs, prosciutto, cream).
 Take a look at the Pizza East menu for details.